antrares01/ds2020workadventuretest/README.md

-#DS2020workadventuretest
+#iz-buko-workadventure
-Map of Zentralwerk and c3d2 for Datenspuren 2020 and rC3
+WorkAdventure Map of the Zentralwerk for the IZ Festival and the BUKO Festival